 The first MPLS network was deployed in 1999.
 It quickly became a common connection method for most businesses.

-Although it’s better than a traditional internet connection, an MPLS has several disadvantages like high costs and complexity.
+Although it’s better than a traditional internet connection, an MPLS has several disadvantages like high costs and low security.
 Many companies are looking for a better long-term solution.

-50% of businesses who plan to implement SD-WAN are concerned that they’re not familiar enough with the technology.
+50% of businesses who plan to replace their MPLS networks with an SD-WAN are concerned that they’re not familiar enough with the technology.
 A lack of knowledge may keep some businesses from getting the best network solutions.

 Read our guide to MPLS vs. SD-WAN networks to understand the differences between them and how to choose the best one for your needs.

 Before you can compare MPLS vs. SD-WAN networks, it’s important to understand what each one is and how they work.

 Multi-Packet-Label-Switching or MPLS networks allow for faster and more secure connections.
 They predetermine the best route for data to travel along, preventing issues like slowdowns or video buffering.

 MPLS networks assign 4-bit identifiers known as labels to each piece of data.
 The main router, known as an ingress or label edge router, decides the path the data travels to reach its destination address.
 The other label-switching routers perform packet forwarding along the way until the data reaches its destination and the ingress router removes its labels.